-- On the ACTIVITY page in the Google Cloud console, you can view a list of instances scheduled for maintenance.
-If maintenance is scheduled, instances have the message SQL Maintenance and the date and time for when it is scheduled to start.
+On the ACTIVITY page in the Google Cloud console, you can view a list of instances scheduled for maintenance.
+If maintenance is scheduled, instances have the message SQL Maintenance, and the date and time for when it's scheduled to start.

 If you have a maintenance window for your instance, you can reschedule maintenance at any time before maintenance is currently scheduled.
 For example, if you have a new service launching during your currently scheduled maintenance time, you might want to reschedule the maintenance window to a few days after your launch.

-You may reschedule maintenance multiple times so long as it's not more than one week after the originally scheduled time.
+You can reschedule maintenance multiple times so long as it's not more than 28 days after the originally scheduled time.